dmnrcht/BikeTracks/doc/report.md

 #### Technologies

-The Android application was development in Java.
+The Android application was developed in Java.
 Some frameworks and tools took part of the app to simplify its development.

 ![Technologies](img/4_technos_lib.png)